pojntfx/networked-linux-memsync/docs/main.md

 `userfaultfd` is a technology that allows for the implementation of a post-copy migration scenario.
 In this setup, a memory region is created on the destination host.
 When the migrated application starts to read from this remote region after it was resumed, it triggers a page fault, which we want to resolve by fetching the relevant offset from the remote.

 Typically, page faults are resolved by the kernel.
 While this makes sense for use cases where they can be resolved by loading a local resource into memory, here we want to handle the page faults using a user space program instead.
 Traditionally, this was possible by registering a signal handler for the `SIGSEGV` handler, and then responding to fault from the program.
-This however is a fairly complicated and inefficient process.
-Instead, we can now use the `userfaultfd` system to register a page fault handler directly without having to go through a signal first.
+This however is a fairly complicated and inefficient process; instead, we can now use the `userfaultfd` system to register a page fault handler directly without having to go through a signal first.

 With `userfaultfd`, we first register the memory region that we want to handle page faults in and start a handler in user space that fetches the missing offsets from the source host in-demand whenever a page fault occurs.
 This handler is connected to the registered region's `userfaultfd` API through a file descriptor.
 To enable sharing the file descriptor between processes, a UNIX socket can be used.